Rajeshds20/Youtube-Downloader/README.md

 This is developed with the code and modules already existed in open-source Platform with my convinient coding ad knowledge on development.

+It is always advised to download Tkinter and pytube module updated before running this application...